Idea to Innovation grants

 Market assessment

 Market assessment projects are designed to enable institutions to conduct a market study for a product, process or technology they plan to develop.
 Understanding market potential is crucial when developing a new technology.
 The market assessment funding option is a tool to help gain impartial market opportunity information and validate important business elements before embarking on the development process for a technology.
-It can be used to better position a proposed technology in an I2I application (providing the reviewers with a better understanding of the market for a given technology) or to identify the appropriate NSERC program.
+It can be used to better position a proposed technology in an I2I application (providing the review committee members with a better understanding of the market for a given technology) or to identify the appropriate NSERC program.

-The market assessment should precede a phase I proposal, if the applicant and ILO or its equivalent have not yet developed an understanding of the potential market.
+The market assessment should precede a phase I proposal if the applicant and ILO or its equivalent have not yet developed an understanding of the potential market.
 In certain instances, such as the development of a platform technology, requests for a market assessment can be submitted as a stand-alone proposal at the same time as a phase I application.

 The market assessment should objectively establish the size of addressable market segments and present a clear portrait of the competitive landscape.

-• What would be the specific features a potential customer would need?
+- What would be the specific features a potential customer would need?

-• How is the technology substantially different and better than existing solutions?
+- How is the technology substantially different and better than existing solutions?

-• What do potential customers currently pay to meet the same need?
+- What do potential customers currently pay to meet the same need?

-• Would they buy the technology?
+- Would they buy the technology?

-• What is the approximate number they might need?
+- What is the approximate number they might need?

-• What is the estimated value of the technology for the customers?
+- What is the estimated value of the technology for the customers?

-• What barriers exists?
+- What barriers exist?

-• Why will customers choose the proposed solutions?
+- Why will customers choose the proposed solutions?

 Applicants may wish to consider other relevant questions and outline these in the proposal.

-The application should demonstrate what approach, activities and tools (i.e., interviews, surveys, SWOT [strengths, weaknesses, opportunities, threats] analysis, PEST [political, economic, social and technological]) are planned to address these questions.
-These studies are to be conducted by an experienced professional such as an outside consulting firm.
-An offer of service from the consultant listing the scope, deliverables and other relevant elements is required.
 NSERC will co-support up to 75% of the costs of the project contracted out to a consultant, with the institution providing the balance in cash.
 (Note that a person employed part-time or full-time at an ILO or its equivalent cannot act as an external consultant on an I2I market assessment project).
 Funding is available for up to 12 months, with a maximum contribution from NSERC of $15,000.

 Phase I: reduction-to-practice stage

-Phase I reduction-to-practice projects are designed to advance promising technologies in order to attract early stage investment and/or to build valuable intellectual property (e.g., strengthening the commercial value of the technology, broadening patent claims or strengthening licensing opportunities) in anticipation of transferring the technology to a new or established company.
+Phase I reduction-to-practice projects are designed to advance promising technologies in order to attract early-stage investment and/or to build valuable intellectual property (e.g., strengthening the commercial value of the technology, broadening patent claims or strengthening licensing opportunities) in anticipation of transferring the technology to a new or established company.

 One of the main reasons why phase I proposals are rejected is that the technology is at too early a stage to be eligible for the I2I grants.
 Phase I proposals must be based on strong scientific evidence and present the following elements:

-• The technology must be sufficiently mature.
+- The technology must be sufficiently mature.
 The basic parameters of the concept must have already been explored, and sufficient testing should have been done to assess the potential of the innovation to work in a “product” environment or for its intended purpose.
 This represents at least technology readiness level (TRL) 4.

-• There must be a clearly identified and well-described potential market.
-Meaningful letters of support from potential receptors, end-users/clients and industrial value-chain players may be very useful.
+- There must be a clearly identified and well-described potential market.
+Meaningful letters of support from potential receptors, end users/clients and industrial value-chain players may be very useful.

-• The content of the technology transfer section should address the essential questions asked through the market assessment portion.
+- The content of the technology transfer section should address the essential questions asked through the market assessment portion.

-• Involvement of experienced business mentors is recommended when the team is planning to spin off a new company.
+- Involvement of experienced business mentors is recommended when the team is planning to spin off a new company.

 A company may be involved as a testbed for the technology (i.e., potential client).
-However, when a collaborating company is the intended receptor for the technology (i.e., the company that will market the end-product), the cost of the project should be shared with this partner and the application submitted as a phase IIb proposal.
+However, when a collaborating company is the intended receptor for the technology (i.e., the company that will market the end product), the cost of the project should be shared with this partner and the application submitted as a phase IIb proposal.

 Funding is available for up to 12 months, to a maximum of $125,000, and is non-renewable.
 NSERC will assume 100% of the direct costs of research for phase I projects.